 If you don’t own your home, you can still make it more comfortable and efficient.
-Get started with an online Home Energy Review to find out how you can save money and use less energy, plus check out these simple tips:
+To get started, check out these simple tips:

 - Unplug battery chargers for mobile phones, laptops and other devices when not in use